-The police in post-conflict societies has often been weakened in its role as guarantor of law and order.
-In many countries the police and/or military have been the main perpetrators of violence, either serving as tools for a certain power regime or simply for personal gain.
+The police in post-conflict societies have often been weakened in their role as guarantor of law and order.
+In many countries, the police and/or military have been the main perpetrators of violence, either serving as tools for a certain power regime or simply for personal gain.
 The population therefore frequently harbour an inherent distrust towards official security providers.

-Additional work with security providers – military as well as police – includes provision of training in risk education, small arms management, firearms safety and conflict management.
+Additional work with security providers (military as well as police) includes the provision of training in risk education, small arms management, firearms safety and conflict management.